Invoice Factoring For Small Businesses – An excellent Financing Option

 For some small business factoring companies, you will need to have been in business for a certain amount of time and have a minimum turnover of about £100,000.
 You can self-select some companies based on these factors alone.

 Invoice factoring is a way for small businesses to raise capital and improve cash flow.
 You sell your unpaid invoices to an invoice factoring company in return for a cash advance.

-The cash advance usually equates to around 80% of the invoice value which you receive within 24-48 hours of factoring your invoice.
+The cash advance usually equates to around 90 – 95% of the invoice value which you receive within 24-48 hours of sending the invoice to a factor.
 The remaining value of your invoice is paid back to you minus the factoring fees once it has been collected.

 Factoring small business options depend on a number of factors, and brings a range of advantages and disadvantages for your business.
 Weighing these up in the context of what options are available to you is important when choosing a factoring company.

 Is Invoice Factoring Right for Small Business?